kbirk/esper/README.md

 ### VertexPackages

-Interleaving vertex attributes and manually defining the attribute pointers is tedious and prone to frustrating user errors.
-Vertex packages simplify this and coalesce multiple arrays into a single interleaved Float32Array while determining the correct attribute pointers.
+Interleaving vertex attributes and manually defining the attribute pointers is tedious and prone to frustrating user error.
+The `esper.VertexPackage` class simplifies this and coalesces multiple arrays into a single interleaved Float32Array while calculating the correct attribute pointers.

-    // Create interleaved vertex buffers using vertex packages. var vertexPackage = new esper.VertexPackage([
+    // Create interleaved vertex buffers using vertex packages. var vertexPackage = new esper.VertexPackage({
-        positions,
+        0: positions,
-        normals,
+        1: normals,
-        uvs
+        2: uvs
-    ]);
+    });

-Vertex packages can then be passed to the VertexBuffer constructor for simple instantiation.
+An instantiated `esper.VertexPackage` can then be passed to a `esper.VertexBuffer` constructor for simple instantiation.

     var vertexBuffer = new esper.VertexBuffer( vertexPackage );

 ### IndexBuffers

 Due to the nature of tessellation, single vertices may referenced by multiple geometric primitives.
 Solely using vertex buffers can result in a large amount of redundancy as these vertices may be repeated within the buffer.
 For example a simple cube is composed of 12 triangles, requiring 36 vertices if only using a vertex buffer.
 With flat shading this cube be represented with only 8 vertices when using an index buffer.
-Index buffers allow the user to specify the ordering of vertex attributes inside a vertex buffer, which allows re-use of vertices and smaller buffers.
+The `esper.IndexBuffer` class allows the user to specify the ordering of vertex attributes inside a vertex buffer, which allows re-use of vertices and smaller, more efficient buffers.

     // Create index buffer from an array of indices. var indexBuffer = new esper.IndexBuffer( indices );

-Rendering with index buffers is as easy as vertex buffers, simply bind the vertex buffers, then bind the index buffer and draw.
+Rendering using an `esper.IndexBuffer` is easy as well, simply bind any referenced vertex buffers, then bind the index buffer and draw.

     // Bind vertex buffer.
     vertexBuffer.bind();